 The organization of the rest of this paper is as follows: the necessary background discuss of multiplication and inversion algorithms in $GF(2^m)$ is given in Section 2.
 Then, the base architecture to be used in this paper is briefly discussed in section 3.
 The new parallel architecture is discussed in Section 4.
-Simulation setup and results are analyzed in Section 5 and Section 6 concludes the paper.
+Simulation setup and results are analyzed in Sections 5 and 6 concludes the paper.

-2 MULTIPLICATION AND INVERSION OPERATIONS IN $GF(2^{M})$
+2. MULTIPLICATION AND INVERSION OPERATIONS IN GF(2m)

 Elliptic curve cryptography (ECC) is a public-key cryptography algorithm which is based on the algebraic structure of elliptic curves over finite fields.
-Point addition/subtraction, point doubling, and scalar point multiplication are geometrically-defined operations for elliptic curves.
-Two implementation alternatives, namely, prime field GF(p) and binary field $GF(2^m)$ are used for ECC systems.
-We only discuss the $GF(2^m)$ arithmetic as our proposed architecture is based on it.
-Equation (1) represents an elliptic curve on binary field $GF(2^m)$ :
+Point addition/ subtraction, point doubling, and scalar point multiplication are geometrically-defined operations for elliptic curves.
+Two implementation alternatives, namely, prime field GF(p) and binary field GF( $2^m$ ) are used for ECC systems.
+We only discuss the GF( $2^m$ ) arithmetic as our proposed architecture is based on it.
+Equation (1) represents an elliptic curve on binary field GF( $2^m$ ):

-$$y^2 + xy = x^3 + ax^2 + b \quad (1)$$
+$$y^2 + xy = x^3 + ax^2 + b$$ (1)

-where x, y, a, b are m-bit binary numbers and b is non-zero.
-More details about the underlying theory behind of ECC operations can be found in [4].
+where x, y, a, b are m-bit binary numbers and b is nonzero.
+More details about the underlying theory behind of ECC operations can be found in Ref.
+[4].

 The creation of public key in ECC requires scalar point multiplication on the base point, P. Scalar point multiplication could be done by repetitively performing point doubling and point addition.
-The basic operations for scalar point multiplication boil down to modular addition, subtraction, multiplication, and division on $GF(2^m)$ operands [4].
+The basic operations for scalar point multiplication boil down to modular addition, subtraction, multiplication, and division on $GF(2^m)$ operands.
 Addition and subtraction are trivial operations which are simply done by bit-wise XOR operation on operands.
-Division operation is more complicated than multiplication and inversion and therefore, it is normally substituted with an inversion of divisor followed by a multiplication [4].
+Division operation is more complicated than multiplication and inversion of divisor followed by a multiplication.
 In the following subsections, implementing multiplication and inversion are briefly discussed.

-2.1 Modular Multiplication in $GF(2^m)$
+2.1.
+Modular Multiplication in GF(2m)

-A modular multiplication in $GF(2^m)$ can be denoted by: $C = A \times B \mod F$ , where A, B and C are m-bit binary polynomials in $GF(2^m)$ and F is an (m+1)-bit irreducible binary polynomial for the corresponding $GF(2^m)$ .
-Table I shows the pseudo-code of the algorithm presented in [11] which is the basis of our proposed architecture too.
-More details about this algorithm could be found in [11].
-In this paper, a modified version of this algorithm is used in order to support selectable operand size.
+A modular multiplication in $GF(2^m)$ can be denoted by: $C = A \times B \mod F$ , where A, B and C are m-bit binary polynomials in $GF(2^m)$ and F is an (m + 1)-bit irreducible binary polynomial for the corresponding $GF(2^m)$ .